davemers0160/dlib_object_detection/obj_det_viewer/README.md

 ![Example Viewer Output](example.png)

+Red dots are placed over the object that is detected.
 The "Select File" button will allow you to select new images to run through the detector.